nickmangarella/nasa-news-scraping/README.md

     if __name__ == '__main__':
     app.run(debug=True)

-* Made a route to the HTML page to collect the data in MongoDB and render the data on the webpage
+* Made a route to the HTML page to connect to MongoDB and render the data on the webpage

     @app.route('/')
     def home():